Skip to main content Skip to main navigation Skip to footer content

 LEARN MORE

-• Enroll for at least six (6) credit hours per semester in a curriculum program
+• Taking at least 6 credit hours per semester (part-time students will receive a partial award)

 LEARN MORE